pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 This means we need a quantifiable way to measure the risk in our codebase and understand where to focus our efforts because the "debt" is a disaster waiting to happen.

 ### Lensing To Understand Technical Debt
-{% image "../img/2024-03-29-navigating-technical-debt/nasa-hubble-space-telescope-e9x-jhQgHZk-unsplash.jpg" "" "post-wide-image" "The Tarantula Nebula captured from The Hubble Space Telescope. – Photo by [NASA Hubble Space Telescope](https://unsplash.com/@hubblespacetelescope)" %}
+{% image "../img/2024-03-29-navigating-technical-debt/no-mans-sky.webp" "Screenshot from the game No Man's Sky with the players spaceship approaching a planet" "" "Players spaceship approaching a planet in No Mans Sky" %}

 The Hubble Space Telescope can capture images of all sorts of amazing things in space [^1].
 Among them are galaxies, nebulae and of course solar *systems*.